 • Stress.
 Research suggests that chronic stress can cause your body to become unable to regulate its inflammatory response.

 • Digestive turmoil.
 Chronic inflammation starts in the digestive system, so if you’re experiencing any sort of digestive grief, that can be a big source of chronic inflammation.
-(And millions of Americans are suffering with digestive issues from IBS to Celiac Disease.)
+(And millions of Americans are suffering from digestive issues from IBS to Celiac Disease.)

 • Poor diet.
 Sugar, processed foods and the like put our gastrointestinal tract into over-drive, leading to chronic inflammation.
-Lack of sleep, inactivity, too many sodas and too much caffeine can also cause inflammation in the body.
+Lack of sleep, inactivity, too many sodas, and too much caffeine can also cause inflammation in the body.

-• Food allergies, hormone fluctuations, exposure to chemicals and airborne toxins can also all contribute to inflammation in the body.
+• Food allergies, hormone fluctuations, exposure to chemicals, and airborne toxins can also all contribute to inflammation in the body.

 What’s the big deal about inflammation?

-Studies show that chronic inflammation is linked to visible signs of aging, chronic pain, high blood pressure, osteoporosis, arthritis, cancer, heart disease, type II diabetes and even Alzheimer’s disease!
+Studies show that chronic inflammation is linked to visible signs of aging, chronic pain, high blood pressure, osteoporosis, arthritis, cancer, heart disease, type II diabetes, and even Alzheimer’s disease!

 When you lower the amount of inflammation in your body, you’ll be significantly lowering your risk of developing chronic disease.